 Marco Baoia on the Benefits of his Bootcamp Holiday

-Marco Baoia is the lead organiser and trainer of the Epic Sana Bootcamp in Portugal and has a wealth of knowledge in bootcamp training, having been a part of the fitness industry since 1988.
+Marco Baoia is the lead organiser and trainer of the Epic Sana Sayanna Reshape in Portugal and has a wealth of knowledge in bootcamp training, having been a part of the fitness industry since 1988.
 During this time he has covered many different training methods and has successfully trained in England, Ireland, Germany and Portugal.
 Marco works with a truly holistic approach and is always results orientated; aiming to get the best out of each and every individual he works with.
 His overriding wish is to provide his clients with the information they need to lead a healthier lifestyle.

 Interview with a Bootcamp Trainer